SBA Startup Loans Explained

-Perhaps the biggest disadvantage of SBA startup loans is that they do require owner investment.
-Partly, this is to ensure the owner is invested in the success of the business; if you don’t believe in your business enough to invest it in, the SBA isn’t going to back your play.
+Beyond the stringent requirements, perhaps the biggest disadvantage of SBA startup loans is that they do require owner investment.
+Partly, this is to ensure the owner is invested in the success of the business.
+If you don’t believe in your business enough to invest it in, then the SBA isn’t going to back your play.

-Typically, SBA lenders require that owners invest around 20 percent of the total from their own pockets.
+Typically, SBA lenders require that owners invest around 20% of the total from their own pockets.
 That means if you want a $100,000 total capital investment in your new business, you’ll have to come up with $20,000 of it before you can borrow $80,000 via the SBA loan process.

 The Bottom Line

-The terms of SBA loans depend on how much you borrow and what you use it for.
+The terms of SBA loans depend on how much you borrow and what you use the funds for.
 Usually, startups must pay the loans back in either seven, 10 or 25 years, depending on the reason for borrowing.
-Interest rates and fees are often less than you might experience with traditional lending thanks to the SBA backing.
+Interest rates and fees are often less than you might experience with traditional lending, thanks to the SBA backing.

-SBA loans are never a starting point for any business, and since you have to invest around 20 percent of the total from your own pocket, they may not be the right choice for you.
-But they do offer potentially large funding with favorable terms for those that can qualify, so they’re worth keeping in mind as you plan financially for your new company.
+SBA loans are never a starting point for any business, and since you have to invest around 20% of the total from your own pocket, they may not be the right choice for you.
+But SBA loans do offer potentially large funding with favorable terms for those that can qualify, so they’re worth keeping in mind as you plan financially for your new company.